 - The majority reported improved ability to participate in professional discussions, developed confidence in sharing resources, gained comfort in recommending alternate approaches to ideas, and are working differently because of their Impact Collaborative participation.

-The Impact Collaborative Experience
+The Impact Collaborative Process

 The Impact Collaborative is constructed around four essential elements: Design thinking, key informant expertise, a growing base of evidence-based practice and a dynamic synergy that happens when colleagues passionate about solving the same issues network face-to-face and online.